-The difference between Endonuclease and Exonuclease is mainly due to the following two properties like mode of action and the site of cleavage.
+The difference between endonuclease and exonuclease is mainly due to the two properties like mode of action and the site of cleavage.

 Content: Endonuclease Vs Exonuclease

 - Comparison Chart

 - Key Differences

 |Mode of action||It separates the nucleotides into two or more fragment||It removes the nucleotides one by one from the fragment|